audiamus/BookLibConnect/README.md

 - Lists your book library and lets you select titles for download.
 - Downloads your books and converts to plain .m4b files.
 - Detailed progress monitoring.
-- Optionally exports as .aax files for [AAX Audio Converter 1](https://github.com/audiamus/AaxAudioConverter) compatibility.
+- Optionally exports as .aax files for [AAX Audio Converter](https://github.com/audiamus/AaxAudioConverter) compatibility.
 - PDF user manual included.